ZhgChg.Li

 File Structure

-I wrote a very basic pseudo-MVC structure.
-If you need to adjust or are unsure about functionality, you can ask AI for accurate answers.
+I wrote a very simple class-based MVC architecture.
+If you need adjustments or don’t understand a feature, you can ask AI for accurate answers.

 System

-• appsscript.json: GAS system metadata configuration file.
-The key point is the “oauthScopes” variable, which declares the external permissions this script will use.
+The key point is the “oauthScopes” variable, which declares the external permissions this Script will use.

 Controller

-• Controller_iOS.gs: iOS packaging tool page controller, responsible for fetching data for the view to display.
+• Controller_iOS.gs: iOS packaging tool page Controller, responsible for fetching data for the View display

 View

-• View_index.html: The skeleton of the entire packaging tool, homepage.
+• View_index.html: The entire packaging tool framework and homepage

-• Credentials.gs: Defines key content. (⚠️️️Please note, if GAS is to use GCP IAM, it can be quite complex, so we directly define the keys here.
-This GAS project will contain confidential information, so please do not share project view/edit permissions casually.)
+(⚠️ Please note, using GCP IAM with GAS can be quite complex, so we directly define the keys here.
+Therefore, this GAS project contains sensitive information; do not share project view or edit permissions casually.)

 • Settings.gs: Some common settings and lib initialization.

-• Firebase.gs: Firebase — App Distribution API operation encapsulation.
+• Firebase.gs: Firebase — Wrapper for App Distribution API operations.

-Go to project settings → check “Show ‘appsscript.json’ manifest file in editor” to make the “appsscript.json” metadata file appear.
+Go to Project Settings → Check “Show ‘appsscript.json’ manifest file in editor” to display the “appsscript.json” metadata file.

-1. Refer to my open-source project files, create all files according to the example, and copy the content over.
+1. Refer to my open source project files and create all files exactly as in the example, then copy the content directly.

-Copy StubData.gs over first; it can be used for the initial deployment test.
+Copy StubData.gs first; it can be used for the initial deployment test.

-After copying, it will look exactly like the example project.
+After copying, it will look exactly the same as the sample project.

 Execution Identity:

-• Users accessing the web app will run the script as the currently logged-in Google account user.
+• The user accessing the web app will run the script under their currently logged-in Google account.

 Who can access:

-• XXX All users in the same organization only users from the same organization + logged-in Google account users can access.
+• All users in the same XXX organization Only users with the same organization and logged-in Google accounts can access.

-• Everyone no need to log in to a Google account; everyone can access publicly.
+• Everyone does not need to sign in with a Google account, and everyone can access it publicly.

-After completing the deployment, the “Web App” URL will be your web app packaging tool URL, which you can share with team members for use.
-(The URL is quite ugly; you can use a URL shortening service to wrap it up, updating the deployment content will not change the URL.)
+The URL of the “Web App” after deployment is your Web App packaging tool URL, which you can share with your team members.
+(The URL might look ugly, so you can use a URL shortening service to tidy it up.
+Updating the deployment content will not change the URL.)

-The first time you click the Web App URL, you need to agree to the authorization.
+The first time you click the Web App URL, you need to grant authorization.

-• Review Permission → Choose the account you want to use for this Web App
+• Review Permission → Select the account identity to use this Web App

-• Unverified warning window, click “Advanced” to expand → Click “Go to ‘XXX’ (unsafe)”
+• Unverified warning window, click “Advanced” to expand → click Proceed to “XXX” (unsafe)

 • Click “Allow”